json-api/json-api/implementations/index.md

 * [Art4 / json-api-client](https://github.com/Art4/json-api-client) is a library for validating and handling the response body in a simple OOP way.
 * [woohoolabs / yang](https://github.com/woohoolabs/yang) is a PSR-7 compatible library that is able to build and send requests, and handle responses.
+* [enm/json-api-client](https://eosnewmedia.github.io/JSON-API-Client/) is an abstract client-side PHP implementation of the json api specification, based on the PSR-7 HTTP message interface.

 ### <a href="#client-libraries-dart" id="client-libraries-dart" class="headerlink"></a> Dart